-GILBERT, ARIZONA – Congressman Biggs released the following statement to address the current transition at the Consumer Financial Protection Bureau:
+GILBERT, ARIZONA – Congressman Biggs released the following statement in response to the 13 indictments handed down by Robert Mueller:

-GILBERT, ARIZONA – Congressman Biggs released the following statement on the potential inclusion of a Deferred Action for Childhood Arrivals (DACA) deal in the end-of-year spending bill:
+WASHINGTON, D.C. – Congressman Biggs released the following statement on the budget caps deal announced in the U.S. Senate yesterday:

-WASHINGTON, D.C. - Today, the U.S. House of Representatives passed H.R.
-1, the Tax Cuts and Jobs Act.
-Congressman Biggs voted in favor of this legislation and issued the following statement:
+WASHINGTON, D.C. - Today, the House of Representatives passed a six-week short-term spending bill – or continuing resolution (CR) – which included funding for the U.S. military through the end of the current fiscal year.
+Congressman Biggs voted in favor of the latest CR and issued the following statement:

 In The News